Dynamic Kubernetes Cluster Registration | Teleport

 teleport-kube-agentHelm chart to register a Kubernetes cluster with Teleport.

-- Kubernetes Access from a Standalone Teleport Cluster: How to use the Teleport Kubernetes Service's configuration file to register a Kubernetes cluster with Teleport.
+- Enroll a Kubernetes Cluster with a Static kubeconfig: How to use the Teleport Kubernetes Service's configuration file to register a Kubernetes cluster with Teleport.